onlypankaj/LowLevelDesignInterviewQuestion/README.md

 						.
 Bad(R, where clause) poll will become slow.
 						.
 Bad(R, order by starttime) TreeMap will order by Key which is processid, whereas we want order by Starttime

+					Order by Processid is not required, order by starttime is required.

 			4. Use Heap
 					Start will be fast becuase Heap hepifince itself if required.
 					Poll will be fast, as select all